 How is the Monte Sereno real estate market?
 Because the city is small, with just about 4000 residents, there usually are few homes listed for sale or selling, and with small numbers we can get seeming volatility.
-Last month, for instance, there were only three homes sold and one pending!
+Last month, for instance, there were only two homes sold!

 There are no condominiums or townhomes in Monte Sereno at present.
 One of the major challenges for this city is to ensure that at least some housing units are deemed “affordable.”
 You can find the city’s housing plan here (a pdf online):

 Here are the quick statistics for the closed sales in the last complete month to give a sense of how things are going with the Monte Sereno real estate market.
 Sales data comes from my Monte Sereno Real Estate Report.
 Given that the supply of homes to study is tiny, what can we tell from this data?

 You might notice things look a little different.
 The REReport page has been updated to improve load time and give mobile viewers a better experience.
 With the update, the Sales At A Glance (the bullet points) section and both Short Sales and Foreclosures have been dropped, but Days of Inventory has been added and if you click the link you will find a new kind of market commentary available.
 It will take a little while to clean up some quirks in the new system, so I appreciate your patience this month!

 It’s true that an average Monte Sereno house is about $2.5 million, and often higher in the current market – a little steep for most folks!
 With only 8 sold and 4 pending in June, the data won’t always be the most accurate.
 During times like this, it’s more important to look at the trends over multiple months than to base your understanding of the market off one month, and to compare with similar, nearby markets like Los Gatos.

 Below are the charts from last month, June, and the month prior, May, for comparison.
 Since we’ve switched to a new format, things may look a tad different, but all the same information is available.